mixxxdj/manual/source/chapters/user_interface.rst

    The Preview Deck with a track loaded

 The Preview Deck is a special deck that allows you to pre-listen to tracks in the headphones before using them in your mix.
-Pre-listening a track does not change the tracks's :guilabel:`Played` state as well as the play counter and is not logged in the :ref:`History <library-history>`.
+Pre-listening to a track does not change its :guilabel:`Played` state as well as the play counter and is not logged in the :ref:`History <library-history>`.
 Press :kbd:`CTRL` + :kbd:`4` (Windows/Linux) or :kbd:`CMD` + :kbd:`4` (Mac) to display the Preview Deck.